Other parts of this series:

 Goals and challenges of CBDC in banks

-Accenture research and our work in this area have revealed at least six key goals and challenges in the adoption of CBDC that should be core to the transformation process:
+Accenture research and our work in this area have revealed at least five key goals and challenges in the adoption of CBDC that should be core to the transformation process:

 The operation, maintenance, and integrity of the network operating the CBDC platform should be shared among the central bank and banks, similar to the maintenance of the cash cycle.
 To do this, banks would need to maintain an IT infrastructure capable of processing CBDC transactions on the network at scale.